-Effective salespeople are able to overcome their fear and break out of their comfort zone.
+Effective salespeople can overcome their fear and break out of their comfort zone.
 They are willing to ask the tough questions, negotiate for high-level access and maintain control of the sales process.

 A successful salesperson must have an engaging personality, not to be confused with the “gift of gab” or being a “presentation guru.”
 An engaging salesperson is one with the ability to draw others into a dialogue with a steady two-way flow of information.
 An engaging salesperson will have a strategy for asking guided questions and “pivoting” appropriately to the other person’s answers regardless of whether the meeting is with a lower level manager, director, VP, or a member of the C-suite.